xiaoyingpu/csci208/project/12_higher_order_function.md

-# 12. higher order functions.
+# 12. Higher order functions.
 Haskell supports these in many ways.
 C lets you pass functions into a function which is higher order but that's it.

 A higher order function is defined such that it takes functions as arguments, and / or it returns a function as a result [@fogus2014joy] (Ch.7.1.2).